Sam Bennett (Passions): Character history

-Sam is the eldest son of the Harmony chief of police, and later becomes chief of police himself.
-He has a younger brother named Hank Bennett, who is not much older than Sam's eldest son.
-Growing up, Sam had a best friend T.C.
-Russell, and they remain close.
+Sam, the oldest son of the Harmony chief of police, followed in his father's footsteps and eventually became the chief of police himself.
+He has a younger brother named Hank Bennett, who is only slightly older than Sam's eldest son.
+Throughout his childhood, Sam maintained a close bond with his best friend T.C.
+Russell, and their friendship endured into adulthood.

 When Sam is a teenager, he falls for Ivy Winthrop, daughter of Governor Harrison Winthrop, whom he meets while working as a lifeguard.
 One summer, he goes away to work on one of Ivy's father's boats so he can afford to marry her.
 However, his letters to her are intercepted by father, and she thinks Sam has forgotten about her and is seeing other women.

 She begins to date Alistair Crane's son Julian.
 Since the Winthrop and Crane families are both affluent, the two patriarchs think a marriage between their children is far superior to Ivy marrying a Bennett.
 But the night she marries Julian, Ivy realizes she does not love him and had succumbed to her father's wishes.
 Ivy runs off to find comfort in the arms of Sam.
 Ivy gives birth to Sam's son Ethan, but she passes him off as Julian's son.
 She chooses to stay with Julian because Sam has no money.
 Ivy and Julian go on to have three children: Fancy Crane, Fox Crane and Pretty Crane.
 However, Ivy dotes on Ethan because he is Sam's child.

-Sam leaves Harmony for several years and goes to Boston where he saves a woman named Grace Standish from a fire.
+Sam leaves Harmony for several years and goes to Boston, where he saves a woman named Grace Standish from a fire.
 She later suffers from amnesia, though the two fall in love.
 Sam and Grace marry and have three children of their own: Noah Bennett, Kay Bennett and Jessica Bennett.
 They stay together for 20 years.